ZCheryl/cnn-precip-predictor/README.md

 **Results** gathers all .csv files resulted from the experiment, benchmark and analysis.

-`classifier_outcome` contains probabilistic predictions derived from model (1985-2019)
+-`classifier_outcome` contains probabilistic predictions derived from model (1985-2019)

-`confusion_matrix` contains binary results from models and benchmarks
+-`confusion_matrix` contains binary results from models and benchmarks

-`8_outcomes` contains 2*2*2 contigency table comparing ERA5 ground truth, bias-corrected GEFS and model results.
+-`8_outcomes` contains 2*2*2 contigency table comparing ERA5 ground truth, bias-corrected GEFS and model results.

 **Saliency** allows daily/categorical investigation on which input "pixels" contribute to a positive/negative classification.